soheilshapouri/soheilshapouri.github.io/_posts/2024-09-16-dssources.md

 - Daoud, A., & Dubhashi, D. (2023).
 Statistical modeling: the three cultures.
 Harvard Data Science Review, 5(1).

-### Statistics Papers
+### Interesting Statistics Papers
 Cinelli, C., Forney, A., & Pearl, J. (2024).
-A crash course in good and bad controls.
-Sociological Methods & Research, 53(3), 1071-1104.
+A crash course in good and bad controls. *Sociological Methods & Research, 53*(3), 1071-1104.

+O’Boyle Jr, E., & Aguinis, H. (2012).
+The best and the rest: Revisiting the norm of normality of individual performance. *Personnel Psychology, 65*(1), 79-119.

 ### Machine learning
 Lantz, B. (2013).
 Machine learning with R: learn how to use R to apply powerful machine learning methods and gain an insight into real-world applications.